 The Netherlands endured a dark patch after the 2014 World Cup and failed to qualify for the 2018 edition, but they regrouped after Ronald Koeman took over and made the final of the first ever UEFA Nations League.
 There, they were beaten by Portugal.

-In November, 2019 they sealed qualification for their 10th European Championships, booking their place for the 2020 Euros with a victory over Northern Ireland, the tournament is still yet to be played as a result of the COVID-19 pandemic.
+In November, 2019 they sealed qualification for their 10th European Championships, booking their place for the 2020 Euros with a victory over Northern Ireland.

 After losing manager Ronald Koeman - who resigned to manage his old club Barcelona - the Dutch struggled to qualify for the 2021 Nations League following disappointing results in their group of Poland, Italy and Bosnia.